 I’m sure that most of you have heard of sales battlecards.
 The Microsoft Partner Network still encourages every channel partner to create at least one to help them better align competencies across their channel ecosytstem.
 Battlecards are short, sales-ready documents that provide sales teams with an understanding of a specific competitor’s marketing strategy, key sales messages, product information, and tactical value propositions to use when selling against your competitors.
-Typically battlecards are no longer than 2 pages, and provide sales organizations with a competitive displacement “cheat sheet”.
+Typically, battlecards are no longer than 2 pages, and provide sales organizations with a competitive displacement “cheat sheet” or CliffNotes.
+Because they break down the necessary information so effectively and efficiently, companies can be sure that their sales teams stay aligned.

 There really isn’t a simple applied methodology to creating a sales battlecard.
 The best “standardized” framework that I have come across is by the Forte Consultancy Group.